New Hampshire Psychology Licensure Requirements

 If you have decided that you would like to become a licensed psychologist in New Hampshire, the first step to take is to earn a bachelor’s degree.
 These degrees usually take four years (120 credits) to finish if you are attending school full-time.
-You can major in any subject for this degree, but it can be helpful to take at least some psychology courses to help prepare you for applying to doctoral programs (see Step 2).
-When you complete your bachelor’s program, you will earn either a Bachelor of Arts (BA) or a Bachelor of Science (BS) degree depending on the school you attend and the subject you major in.
+You can major in any subject for this degree, but it can be helpful to take at least some psychology courses to help prepare you for applying to graduate programs.
+If your bachelor’s degree is in a subject other than psychology, you will likely have to take some introductory coursework before being admitted to a graduate program.

-2. Earn a PsyD or PhD in psychology.
+2. Earn a doctoral degree in psychology.

-The next step towards psychology licensure in New Hampshire is to complete a doctoral program in psychology.
+The next step toward psychology licensure in New Hampshire is to complete a doctoral program in psychology.
 These programs usually take four to seven years to complete, depending on the requirements of the particular program.
 Doctoral psychology programs award either Doctor of Psychology (PsyD) or Doctor of Philosophy (PhD) in psychology degrees.
 Before applying to doctoral programs, it will be helpful to educate yourself on the differences between these degrees.

 In New Hampshire, an applicant for licensure must have received their doctoral degree from a regionally accredited institution.
 The doctoral program itself must also meet certain requirements, including coursework in specific areas, a minimum amount of in-person attendance, and a predoctoral internship (which will later count towards your required supervised professional experience hours for licensure).
 If you earn a doctoral degree from a program accredited by the American Psychological Association (APA), it is automatically assumed to meet the Board’s requirements for doctoral programs.
 Otherwise, you will need to be able to provide documentation that your program met the requirements set forth by the Board.
 At least 1,500 of the required 3,000 hours of supervised clinical experience required for licensure must be completed during a predoctoral experience.For more information about programs in psychology you might consider applying to, please visit our Psychology Programs in New Hampshire page.

 Before being issued a license to practice psychology in New Hampshire, you must complete two years (3,000 hours) of supervised professional experience (SPE).
 During both of these years, you must receive regular supervision from a licensed psychologist with whom you do not have a dual relationship (e.g., they cannot be family or a friend).
-Your supervisors do not need to fill out any specific forms for the Board while you are completing your SPE, but they will need to provide documentation of your experience later as part of your application to the Board (see Step 2).
+Your supervisors do not need to complete any specific forms for the Board while you are completing your SPE, but they will need to provide documentation of your experience later as part of your application.

 The first year (1,500 hours) of SPE will be earned during the internship that you are required to complete during your doctoral program.
 If you attend an internship accredited by the APA or the Canadian Psychological Association (CPA), the SPE hours you earn will automatically be accepted by the Board.
-If you attend an unaccredited internship, you will need to provide documentation to the Board when you submit your application that your program met equivalent requirements, which include two hours per week of supervision, two hours per week of didactics, and 375 face-to-face hours with patients.
+If you attend an unaccredited predoctoral internship, you will need to provide documentation to the Board when you submit your application that your program met equivalent requirements, which include two hours per week of supervision, two hours per week of didactics, and 375 face-to-face hours with patients.
 The second year (1,500 hours) must be completed after you have earned your doctoral degree.
 You must receive at least one hour of individual supervision per week during this year (and at least 50 hours over the course of the year).

-2. Submit your application to the Board.
+4. Submit your application to the Board.

-4. Receive your license from the Board.
+6. Receive your license from the Board.